We are committed to becoming a sustainable university, building on our teaching, research and operational excellence.

 Sustainable travel and transport

-By the end of 2018, we aim to have reduced the number of staff commuting by single occupancy car to the Cranfield campus by 10%.
-To help us achieve this we operate various car-share schemes and also support improvements in public transport as outlined in our travel plan.
+Since 2012, we have reduced single car occupancy from 70% to 59%.
+To help us achieve this, we operate various car-share schemes and also support improvements in public transport as outlined in our travel plan.

 Waste and recycling